 The variables in the formula are defined as follows:

-Ml1 is the distance between UE and a reference location for this event (i.e. referenceLocation1 as defined within reportConfigNR for this event), not taking into account any offsets.
+Ml1 is the Euclidean distance between UE and a reference location for this event (i.e. referenceLocation1 as defined within reportConfigNR for this event), not taking into account any offsets.

-Ml2 is the distance between UE and a reference location for this event (i.e. referenceLocation2 as defined within reportConfigNR for this event), not taking into account any offsets.
+Ml2 is the Euclidean distance between UE and a reference location for this event (i.e. referenceLocation2 as defined within reportConfigNR for this event), not taking into account any offsets.

 Hys is the hysteresis parameter for this event (i.e. hysteresisLocation as defined within reportConfigNR for this event).